kyomivandenoetelaarr/genereerjewachtwoord/README.md

 (Checking passwords can give wrong answers, so always use the password generator)

-# what is a good password?
+# What is a good password?
 Selecht all of the things ( Hoofdletters,Kleine letters,Cijfers,Speciale tekens)

 (Easy to remember doesn't always work)
-# what meaning the things i can select?
+# What meaning the things i can select?
 Hoofdletters = TEST

 Kleine letters = test